beefchimi/earwurm/app/README.md

 # App directory

-Add context...
+All marketing and demo apps are located in this folder.

 ## Eslint

-At the moment, we are allowing each `app` to manager their own `eslint` config.
+At the moment, we are allowing each `app` to manage their own `eslint` config.
 We may later decide to move this to the root level `.eslintrc`.
 If so, we should be able to clearly specify `Vue` config like so:

 ```json
 "overrides": [